Relax. Everything’s going to be okay.

 “A good page experience doesn’t override having great, relevant content.”

-Yes, you should focus on improving your Core Web Vitals, but those fixes don’t preclude creating useful content that connects searchers with the answers they seek.
+Yes, with a successful roll out of your Core Web Vitals, rankings can get a noticeable boost, but it shouldn’t replace creating useful, high-quality content that connects searchers with the answers they seek.

 5 Key Takeaways

 An emphasis on improving user experience makes the internet a better place for everyone and puts you on track to delight your customers.

 - Know Where You Stand

 Google makes it easy to measure your page experience metrics.

 Focus first on the metrics where your site performs most poorly.